Icarid-Liu/lattice-KEM-DFR-estimator/README.md

 ## Acknowledgments

 This project builds upon foundational work in lattice-based cryptography analysis.
-Some functions are adapted from the [leaky-LWE-Estimator](https://github.com/lducas/leaky-LWE-Estimator) repository.
+Some functions are adapted from the script https://github.com/pq-crystals/security-estimates/blob/master/Kyber_failure.py.